 The show starts off getting you up to speed with the current status quo, as well as the military logistics of the Abh fleet.
 It also introduces you to the crew of the attack ship Basroil captained by our lead character Lafiel Abriel, with our other lead Lin Jinto serving as a supply officer.
 A Terran combat veteran called Samson is notably part of the bridge crew, along with Ekuruya, a somewhat withdrawn and introverted Abh girl who seems overly attached to Jinto's pet cat, and another Abh lady whose name I forget.
 Also introduced are the various Abh military commanders whom I'll get to later.
 The show wastes no time getting into combat mode, and before you know it the introductions are over and you're thrust into the immediacy of the war.
 One thing that the Seikai series as a whole does deserve credit for is its pacing.

 From a battle-tactical standpoint, the show does have its gripping moments - just like it did in Crest of the Stars, for that matter.
-But overall it actually isn't as interesting as you'd think, because like I said you only get to see the Abh side of the strategising, and you only ever learn of United Mankind's strategy or tactics through the obstacles the Abh side faces.
+But the catch is that you only get to see the Abh side of the strategising, and you only ever learn of United Mankind's strategy or tactics through the obstacles the Abh side faces.
 This tactic does create a lot of tension and suspense, to be sure - but it has another purpose behind it: the battlefield is used as a grand, operatic stage to show how gallant, decisive and chivalrous the Abh are in battle, and how rotten the enemy is - again, just like last time.
 One unintentionally good thing about this one-sided view of the war, though, is that the enemy is never given a face this time.
 You only get to see either their ships or mines being blown up.
-No dastardly, gratuitously villainous, moustache-twirling military commanders from the ranks of United Mankind plague the screen (that job is taken over by the Abh commanders, albeit unintentionally - more on that later).
+No dastardly, gratuitously-villainous, moustache-twirling military commanders from the ranks of United Mankind plague the screen this time around (that job is taken over by the Abh commanders, albeit unintentionally - more on that later).